wishrohitv/google-colab-for-kivy/README.md

-** Don't forget to share your feedback and if you are facing any kind of error then create a issue i will try to assist **
+** Don't forget to share your feedback and if you are facing any kind of error then create an issue page i will try to assist **